Javascript Menu by Deluxe-Menu.com

 Critter Catchers - Bat Conservation Activities

-Through annual donations to the Organization for Bat Conservation (OBC) we contribute toward conservation efforts around the world to assist endangered bat species.
+1) For over a decade, we contribute toward conservation efforts around the world to assist endangered bat species through the Organization for Bat Conservation (OBC).
 Many of these bats are a vital to sustain the local ecosystem.
+Unfortunately, OBC closed in 2018.

-A bat conservation scholarship is offered to students that are associated with Indiana State University Center for North American Bat Research and Conservation.
+2) A bat conservation scholarship was offered & provided twice to students that were associated with Indiana State University Center for North American Bat Research and Conservation.

 What can you do to help bats?